Jehan Barbur

-Jehan İstiklal Barbur (born 12 April 1980) is a Turkish singer-songwriter of Arab Christian descent.
+Jehan İstiklal Barbur (born 12 April 1980) is a Turkish singer of Arab Christian descent.
 In 2002, she moved from Ankara to Istanbul to pursue a professional music career, and initially worked as a vocalist in different pop and jazz groups.
 With Bülent Ortaçgil's help she signed a contract with the production company Ada Müzik.
 In 2009, her debut studio album, Uyan, was released.
 She continued her music career with the release of her second studio album, Hayat, in 2010.
 She released the albums Sarı, Sizler Hiç Yokken and Evim Neresi in 2012, 2014, and 2017 respectively.

 Early life

 Barbur, whose family live in İskenderun, was born in Beirut as her mother believed that medical conditions in the Lebanese city were more favorable.
 After her birth, she spent her childhood in İskenderun, before moving to Ankara to continue her education at a university.
 She had been interested in music ever since she was a child.
 However, due to her father's refusal to allow her to go to a conservatory, she enrolled in Bilkent University, Faculty of Humanities and Letters, Department of American Culture and Literature.
 Barbur was interested in theater and music as an amateur during her university years.
 She graduated in 2002.